tommydino93/Data_Visualization/README.md

 # Data_Visualization
-Some data visualization examples in python
+Data visualization examples in python.
+Each image below is created from a corresponding python script in the directory.

 ![Seaborn Boxplots](https://github.com/tommydino93/Data_Visualization/blob/master/images/seaborn_boxplots.png)